psychemedia/island-tales-book-one/11-elder-puckaster.md

 "Mr. Puck — Mr. Puck,
 Give John good luck.
-He 's come to see
+He's come to see
 The revelry
 On the fairy lea,
 And to dance on his toe,
 As round we go.
 As round we go."

+$\pagebreak$

 "I don't see how I can manage to dance with you," said John, "without treading upon a good many of you, and crushing you to pieces; for you see I am at least twice as big as all of you put together."

 Here little Master Puck put in his word.

-" John Kann — John Kann,
+"John Kann — John Kann,
 You great big man,
 Though broad and tall.
 We'll make you small,
 If you'll dance with me
 On the fairy lea.
-There 's dust on the feni —
+There's dust on the fern —
 The lady's fern,
 That waves o'er the burn.
 Brown stripes are seen